Kiuwan logo

 What Is SBOM?

-A software bill of materials (SBOM) is a list of every open-source and third-party component present in a project’s code.
-They’re essential for keeping track of all your project’s components and being able to more accurately address issues as they arise.
-This post will discuss SBOMs, why they work, and how they can make a difference in your application’s security.
+A software bill of materials (SBOM) lists every open-source and third-party component in a project’s code.
+They’re essential for keeping track of all your project’s components and being able to address issues as they arise more accurately.
+This post will discuss SBOMs, why they work, and how they can improve your application’s security.

 Key Components of an SBOM